Guest007/Rosenfox/About-config_Short_manual_en-US.md

 http://kb.mozillazine.org/Network.proxy.no_proxies_on

 Banned ports.
 Some port numbers are reserved for functions such as e-mail or FTP.
-To prevent potential security risks if a protocol was allowed access a port reserved for a separate protocol, Firefox contain a list of banned ports  (TOR - 9050, 9051, 9150, 9151; I2P - 4444, Polipo - 8118):
+To prevent potential security risks if a protocol was allowed access a port reserved for a separate protocol, Firefox contain a list of banned ports  (for example: I2P - 4444, Polipo - 8118, etc.):

     network.security.ports.banned=9050,9051,9150,9151,8118,4444